Milwaukee Public Museum: New facility

 In 2020, MPM revealed the new construction's location on a 2.4 acre site along North Sixth Street, between West McKinley Avenue and West Vliet Street.
 Designs for the US$240 million project were released in 2022, featuring a five-story, 200000 ft2 building.

-The project is set to break ground in Spring 2024 and estimated to open early 2027.
+The project broke ground in May 2024 and estimated to open in early 2027.

 Permanent exhibits and collections

 The Milwaukee Public Museum houses both permanent and traveling exhibits.
 The first major exhibit in the current museum to be completed was Streets of Old Milwaukee, which opened in January 1965.
 It is one of the more popular exhibits in MPM, and it is estimated that several million people have visited it since its completion.

 Totaling more than 4 million artifacts, collections at the Milwaukee Public Museum notably include: